robotology/blockfactory/doc/mkdocs/data/create_new_library.md

 # How to create a new library

-This guide describes how to use the core infrastructure of the Whole Body Toolbox for creating a new toolbox **Toolbox Example**.
+This guide describes how to use BlockFactory for creating a new toolbox **Toolbox Example**.
 It will contain a single block _Signal math_ with the following specifications:

 - Accepts two input signals
 - Performs element-wise operations: sum, subtraction, multiplication